 Products that make poop scooping painless

-They fit most standard dispensers and are opaque, meaning that the contents you pick up aren’t visible (it’s a good thing, trust us).
-The waste linings are extra thick, which is also advantageous for obvious reasons.
+They fit most standard dispensers and are strong and durable, but yet they break down in just 90 days.
+The waste linings are extra-thick, which is also advantageous for obvious reasons.
 The bags are also well-sealed.

 The pooper scoopers

 As for the pooper scooper itself, a well-reviewed brand is Nature’s Miracle Jaw Scoop, which is rated #1 on Amazon.
 Lightweight and easy to use, it looks almost like a miniature vacuum cleaner.
 It scoops up the poop, making for an easy deposit, and it’s tall enough that you don’t have to bend over to use it.
 The product itself has antimicrobial protection.
 The scooper works with both wet and dry waste, meaning that once it’s out, you don’t have to wait to pick it up.

 A second pooper scooper to consider is the Four Paws Wire Rake Scooper for Grass.
 It looks like a miniature, hooked rake and is perfect for picking up poop deposited in the grass, which sometimes makes it difficult to pick up dog waste.
 With the rake, it’s easy to scoop it up and deposit it into a biodegradable bag.

 Cleanup is very sanitary with this scooper, and it’s rust-resistant, which means you can clean it with the garden hose and hang it up to dry without worrying about it getting rusty.
 It’s reasonably priced as well, a bonus for anyone looking to save some money.

 If you have a large dog, we suggest the Four Paws Large Dog Rake Set.
 Made by the company that offers the Four Paws Wire Rake Scooper for Grass mentioned above, its rake size is nearly double the size of the regular rake and is specifically designed for larger dogs.